 - 4.1 The Panel has a dual role to both support and scrutinise the work of the PCC.
-The Panel acts as a critical friend on behalf of West Midlands residents and has a number of statutory tasks: - Scrutinise and comment on the PCC's Police and Crime Plan; - Scrutinise and make a recommendation on the policing precept and budget for policing; - Review the PCC's Annual Report; - Hold confirmation hearings before the PCC makes certain key appointments; - Handle complaints about the PCC and Deputy PCC, referring serious complaints to the Independent Police Complaints Commission.
+The Panel acts as a critical friend on behalf of West Midlands residents and has a number of statutory tasks: - Scrutinise and comment on the PCC's Police and Crime Plan; - Scrutinise and make a recommendation on the policing precept and budget for policing; - Review the PCC's Annual Report; - Hold confirmation hearings before the PCC makes certain key appointments; - Handle complaints about the PCC, referring serious complaints to the Independent Office for Police Conduct.

-5 Work of the Panel (January - September 2017)
+5 Work of the Panel (February 2018 - September 2018)